There are different types of wood, metal, cloth fabrics and plastics. But what patio furniture material is best for outdoor use?

 Teak Patio Furniture is the most sought after wood for outdoor use because it resists rotting, mold and insects.
 Teak comes from all over the world, primarily Indonesia and Southeast Asia.
 Teak Patio Furniture will age beautifully in the outdoors without any coating or stain needed.
 In fact, most people want the Teak aged look over finishing oils that will eventually need to be redone.

 An alternative to Teak is Acacia wood.
 Acacia looks a lot like Teak but it will need attention from time to time to keep it looking new.
 Acacia wood is not as weather resistant as Teak but comes at a lower cost.
-Get what you pay for – If you like long lasting, weather resistant patio furniture, get real Teak Patio Furniture.
+You get what you pay for – If you like long lasting, weather resistant patio furniture, get real Teak Patio Furniture.

 Metal Patio Furniture comes in steel or aluminum.